JoeNeedham/joeneedham/README.md

 About Me

-  A full stack developer who prefers frontend development.
+  A full stack developer who wants to dive deeper in tech.

   Learning while also creating connections with code is my goal here.